 - Enough money in your bank account for proof of funds.

 NOTE: I highly recommend spending a minimum of 4 weeks to prepare for IELTS if you need a good score.
-I had my test in Kansas and the writing exam was paper based.
-I needed 4 weeks to teach myself how to pick up a pen and write continuously for an hour.
+I took my test in Kansas and the writing exam was paper based.
+You will need 4 weeks like me to teach myself how to pick up a pen and write continuously for an hour.
 I kid you not..I still have a bruise on my second finger.
 If your test centre has a computer based writing test, you are lucky.
 So, find out before you book the test.
 After typing for 7 years, writing for 1 hr continuously is NOT fun.

 P.S: I scored 9 in my IELTS exam. *(blushes)*